bitaddict-ab/arassync/README.md

 #### Command-line tools

-Available commands for ArasSync.exe are:
+The available commands for ArasSync.exe are: (run 'arasync help' to see:)

-Global commands (run anywhere in repo):

-    ListDB      - List Aras instances specified in arasdb.json file(s).
-    ForAll      - Runs an 'arassync' command in every feature directory.

-    Login       - Asks user for Aras name/password and stores encrypted on disk.
+Advanced available commands are:

+    ExtractAll         - Extract all xml-tags specified in amlsync.json from AML and writes to on-disk code file ExtractAML         - Extract xml-tag from AML and writes to on-disk code file ForAll             - Runs an 'arassync' command in every feature directory MergeAll           - Merges all xml-tags specified in amlsync.json from files into AML file MergeAML           - Updates an xml-tag in AML from on-disk code file ReplaceServerItems - Update the project's AML files with delete actions for relationships that exist in the database but not locally.
+    UploadDoc          - Generates and uploads documentation from C#-sources for the current feature to the Aras Web Server bin/htmldoc/<feature> folder

+    help <name>        - For help with one of the above commands

+Standard available commands are:

+    About       - Shows full license/copyright notice
+    CopyDLL     - Builds and copies DLLs & docs for the current feature to the Aras Web Server bin folder Deploy      - Deploy the current directory's feature into the Aras instance Export      - Exports the current directory's feature from Aras database to disk ImportAML   - Imports the current directory's AML from local disc into an Aras database ImportFiles - Upload the current feature's server files from local disc into the Aras installation directory ImportXml   - Imports the current directory's XML fragments from local disc into an Aras installation directory ListDB      - List Aras instances specified in arasdb.json file(s) Login       - Asks user for Aras name/password and stores encrypted on disk.
+    LoginStatus - Returns 0 (ok) if user is logged in or 1 if not.
     Logout      - Removes login information previously stored on disk.
-    LoginStatus - Returns 0 (ok) if user is logged in or 1 if not.
+    RunAML      - Run an AML query on the database

-    help <name> - For help with a specific command.
+    help <name> - For help with one of the above commands

-Feature commands (run in project subfolder):

-    CopyDLL     - Builds and copies DLLs for the current feature to the Aras Web Server bin folder.
-    Import      - Imports the current directory's feature from local disc into an Aras database.
-    Export      - Exports the current directory's feature from Aras database to disk.

-    ExtractAll  - Extract all xml-tags in manifest from AML and writes to on-disk code file.
-    ExtractAML  - Extract xml-tag from AML and writes to on-disk code file.

-    MergeAll    - Merges all xml-tags in manifest from files into AML file.
-    MergeAML    - Updates an xml-tag in AML from on-disk code file.

 #### Dependencies